SekibOmazic/file-manager/architecture/comparison (performance).md

 *   **`StreamingArchiveService` (Hybrid):** This solution uses the `Schedulers.boundedElastic` pool.
 Think of this as a pool of specialized "blocking workers."
 For **every concurrent zip request** that comes in, one worker thread is checked out from this pool and is dedicated to that single request until it's complete.

-*   **`CustomArchiveService` (Pure Reactive):** This solution does **not** use a blocking pool.
+*   **`ArchiveService` (Pure Reactive):** This solution does **not** use a blocking pool.
 It runs entirely on the main, non-blocking event-loop threads (e.g., Netty threads managed by WebFlux).
 Think of these threads as highly efficient multitaskers.
 A single thread can juggle the data processing for hundreds of different requests simultaneously, processing a small chunk for request A, then a chunk for request B, then a chunk for A again, and so on.
 It never dedicates a full thread to a single request.

 ---